-For the past 50 years, Ursula K. Le Guin’s science fiction and fantasy books offered hope and inspiration to readers and writers everywhere.
-Join Literary Arts and the Le Guin family as we celebrate the life of Ursula during this public tribute.
+For over 50 years, Ursula K. Le Guin’s science fiction and fantasy books offered hope and inspiration to readers and writers everywhere.
+Le Guin passed away on January 22, 2018.

-The event featured tributes from writers and friends who represent the wide-ranging influence Le Guin has had on international literature for more than 50 years, including Margaret Atwood (by video), Molly Gloss, Walidah Imarisha, Jonathan Lethem, Kelly Link, China Miéville, and Daniel José Older.
+This live event, presented in Portland, Oregon on June 13, 2018, featured tributes from writers and friends who represent the wide-ranging influence Le Guin has had on international literature for more than 50 years, including Margaret Atwood (by video), Molly Gloss, Walidah Imarisha, Jonathan Lethem, Kelly Link, China Miéville, and Daniel José Older.
 Andrea Schulz, Le Guin’s editor at Harcourt, and Julie Phillips, Le Guin’s biographer, also spoke at the tribute.
-The tribute included rare documentary footage of Le Guin, along with photos and images from her life and work, which can be viewed on the Literary Arts website.
+The tribute included rare documentary footage of Le Guin, along with photos and images from her life and work.
+The full event is available to watch online here.

 As a genre-defying writer, Ursula K. Le Guin authored more than 50 works, including novels, poetry collections, and children’s books that explore issues of race, gender, and environmentalism.
 Her books have been translated into more than 40 languages and have sold millions of copies worldwide.
 Her many honors include the Hugo, Nebula, National Book Award, and PEN-Malamud.
 In 2014, she was awarded the National Book Foundation Medal for Distinguished contribution to American Letters.